Reusability and Transferability of Macro Actions for Reinforcement Learning

-The promise and the goal of a macro action are to improve the search guidance by protecting the intermediate states from the greediness of the RL agents while executing them.
-Such a temporal abstraction is not achievable by a short-term reward or a single action alone, e.g., risking into a dangerous zone to retrieve a valuable item.
-This is similar to the \textit{embedding effect} and the \textit{evaluation effect} discussed by~\citep{botea2005macro}.
-As macro actions are allowed to have different lengths and arbitrary compositions of primitive actions, such diversified macro actions essentially form an enormous space.
+Macro actions work because of the \textit{embedding effect} and the \textit{evaluation effect} discussed in~\cite{botea2005macro}.
+The former enables bypassing a series of successor states from a start state that would normally be achieved in several steps, and thus allows the search space to be changed as well as the search depth to be reduced.
+Since these bypassed states do not have to be evaluated, the search costs can also be reduced considerably.
+The latter improves the search guidance by protecting the intermediate states from the greediness of the RL agents while executing them.
+Such a temporal abstraction can hardly be discovered using a single reward, or achieved by a single action, e.g., risking into a dangerous zone to retrieve a valuable item.
+As macro actions that potentially possess these benefits are allowed to have different lengths and arbitrary compositions of primitive actions, such diversified macro actions essentially form an enormous space.
 We hereby define this space as the \textit{macro action space} (or simply ``\textit{macro space}'').
 For a specific task in an environment, there exists good macros and bad macros in the macro space.
 Different macro actions have different impacts on an agent.
 A bad macro may lead the agent to undesirable states.
-On the other hand, a good macro enables an RL agent to bypass multiple intermediate states and reach a target state quicker and easier.
+On the other hand, a good macro enables an RL agent to bypass multiple intermediate states and reach a target state quicker and more easily.
 Such macro actions may require the agent to temporarily execute an action that may hurt the performance in the short term, while allowing it to achieve a long-term gain.